oroinc/documentation/crm/user_guide/my_oro/my_user_calendar.rst

 Hidden calendars do not appear in the right part of the page and in the :ref:`Today's Calendar <doc-widgets-today-calendar>` widget.

+.. _doc-activities-events-actions-remove-calendar:

 Remove a Calendar
 ~~~~~~~~~~~~~~~~~

-If you want to temporary hide events from a certain calendar, see :ref:`Show / Hide Calendar <my-oro-calendar-show-hide>`.
+If you want to temporary hide events from a certain calendar, see :ref:`Show / Hide Calendar <doc-activities-events-actions-show-hide-calendar>`.

 If you are sure that you do not want to watch this calendar at all, you can remove it from your calendar list.